 As is the case across the majority of the corn production region, the Enterprise policies shown in the table above are often considerably less expensive than Basic or Optional coverage under each of the policy options, both because of the lower risk represented, and the higher subsidy rates associated with Enterprise coverage.
 Moreover, the policies with the Harvest Price Exclusion are also considerably less expensive.
 Under Revenue Protection Harvest Price Exclusion (RP-HPE), the guarantee level is dependent on current projected prices and does not increase if harvest prices are higher.
 Under traditional Revenue Protection (RP), if the Harvest price is higher than the projected price, the guarantee increases to reflect the higher price.
-Currently, December corn futures prices are below the projected price, thereby increasing the relative attractiveness of RP relative to RP-HPE at the time of signup due to the partial increase in expected revenue implied by that difference.
-Given the experience in 2012 where harvest prices were significantly elevated due to the drought effects on yield, the RP products continue to be far more popular than HPE products.
+As noted earlier, November Soybean futures prices are above the projected price, thereby increasing the relative attractiveness of RP relative to RP-HPE at the time of signup due to the partial increase in expected revenue implied by that difference.
+Corn futures likewise are slightly higher, but the relative effect is more muted as the prices only differ by a few cents.
+Even though it occurred 6 years ago, the experience in 2012 when harvest prices were significantly elevated due to the drought effects on yield, the RP products continue to be far more popular than HPE products.
 The Area Yield Protection policy is triggered directly by the county yield shortfall from its guaranteed fraction of the county's expected yield, but paid as a limited fraction of the shortfall.
 ARP or Area Risk Protection policies can result in very high payments, but also carry fairly high initial premiums as a result.
 While the presentation herein focuses on Enterprise units, comparable analyses considering Basic units are available at the farmdoc website for those interested.

 The following table provides the average payments per acre expected if this year's conditions were repeated over and over, a large number of times across all possible outcomes, and the average across all iterations calculated.
 As shown in the table, the payments increase as election levels increase reflecting the increased value of coverage for all insurance products.
-The Yield Protection policy (YP) would be expected to make average payments of \$20.70/acre at the 85% election level over a large number of times.
+The Yield Protection policy (YP) for example, would be expected to make average payments of \$27.19/acre at the 85% election level over a large number of times.
 Of course, many years the payments will be zero, and some years the payments would be much higher.
 Notice that the RP policy always is expected to make larger payments than the RP-HPE policy, (but not always by as much as the difference in premium costs depending on the county - in this case the difference is positive).
-Under an 85% election, for example, RP would be expected to make indemnity payments of \$38.31 per acre on average over a large number of years, while the RP-HPE policy would make average payments of \$28.68.
+Under an 85% election, for example, RP would be expected to make indemnity payments of \$38.80 per acre on average over a large number of years, while the RP-HPE policy would make average payments of \$25.34.
 The Area policies (rightmost 3 columns) begin with 70% coverage options and range to 90% unlike farm-level policies that have maximums of 85%.
-The highest coverage ARP policies also have the highest expected average payments due to the protection factor allowing a 1.2 scaling of payments to help offset the farm-to-county basis risk that remains due to imperfect correlation between the farm and the county yields.
+The highest coverage ARP policies also have the highest expected average payments due to the protection factor allowing a 1.2 scaling of payments to help offset the farm-to-county basis risk that remains due to imperfect correlation between the farm and the county yields - in other words, the payments may occur when not needed, and not occur in years where they are more needed to offset low on-farm revenues.